-(1) whether the defined value clause is a red flag that triggers or intensifies a gift tax audit (for formula transfer or formula allocation-type clauses) [response: with the IRS's consistent losses, using defined value clauses should no longer be perceived as a red flag of an abusive transaction];

-(2) complexities of administering the defined value clause (but a "formula transfer" type of clause approved in Wandry is easier to administer than a formula allocation among transferees);

-(3) a gift tax return must be filed if the clause is based on values as finally determined for federal gift tax purposes (and if the defined value clause is used in the sale transaction, the seller may have preferred not to report the transaction on a gift tax return);

-(4) will a Wandry clause cause the gift to be incomplete (because the donor will make decisions in the gift tax audit about value issues and by urging or at least refusing to fight an unreasonably high valuation position by an agent, the donor can cause more of the asset to remain with the donor than should be appropriate); and

-(5) if the IRS does not respect the clause, an adjustment of the amount of assets passing to the family trust may still occur (with more assets passing to a charity or other "pourover" party or remaining with the donor under a Wandry-type of clause) even though no tax benefits result from the adjustment.
+- (i) whether the defined value clause is a red flag that triggers or intensifies a gift tax audit (for formula transfer or formula allocation-type clauses) [response: with the IRS's consistent losses, using defined value clauses should no longer be perceived as a red flag of an abusive transaction]; - (ii) complexities of administering the defined value clause (but a "formula transfer" type of clause approved in Wandry is easier to administer than a formula allocation among transferees); - (iii) a gift tax return must be filed if the clause is based on values as finally determined for federal gift tax purposes (and if the defined value clause is used in the sale transaction, the seller may have preferred not to report the transaction on a gift tax return); - (iv) will a Wandry clause cause the gift to be incomplete (because the donor will make decisions in the gift tax audit about value issues and by urging or at least refusing to fight an unreasonably high valuation position by an agent, the donor can cause more of the asset to remain with the donor than should be appropriate); - (v) if the IRS does not respect the clause, an adjustment of the amount of assets passing to the family trust may still occur (with more assets passing to a charity or other "pourover" party or remaining with the donor under a Wandry-type of clause) even though no tax benefits result from the adjustment. - (vi) if the asset may explode in value in the near future and if the IRS prevailed in asserting that the value is somewhat higher than reported on the gift tax return, the client might prefer to pay gift tax on the relatively small amount in excess of the gift exemption rather than having some of the units remain in the donor's estate, with the subsequent huge appreciation on those units being added to the donor's gross estate; and - (vii) the IRS has not given up and is still looking for the "right case" to litigate the issue again (perhaps the IRS is looking for a case that would be appealable to the 4th Circuit -the circuit that rendered the Procter case).

 As to the incomplete gift argument, the wording of the IRS's nonacquiescence could be interpreted to hint that the IRS might raise an incomplete gift issue.
 The nonacquiescence stated: "nonacquiescence relating to the court's holding that taxpayers made a completed transfer of only a 1.98 percent membership interest in Norseman Capital, LLC" (emphasis added).
 The extent of the donor's control in a gift tax audit seems to be rather remote insofar as retaining dominion and control over the asset to result in an incomplete gift.
 It is the agent's decisions that cause more of the property to remain with the donor by urging that the property has been undervalued; all the donor can do is decide what to do in response to the agent's decisions.
-The donor keeps no control whatsoever the keep more of the units than originally anticipated if the agent does not argue that the units were undervalued.)
+The donor keeps no control whatsoever to keep more of the units than originally anticipated if the agent does not argue that the units were undervalued.